 Thappad First Day Box Office Collection: Taapsee Pannu's Film Begins On A Slow Note

 After Mulk, Anubhav Sinha and Taapsee Pannu have teamed up again for one more socially-relevant film titled Thappad.
-The social drama released in cinema halls on Febryary 28, 2020.
+The social drama released in cinema halls on February 28, 2020.
 The Taapsee Pannu-starrer received a thunderous response from the critics with praise pouring in for the leading lady's performance.

 However, despite all the glowing reviews, the film had a slow start at the box office on its first day of release.
-As per a report in Box Office India, the film collected an estimated Rs.
-3 crore on Friday.
+However, it picked up business post afternoon.
+The Taapsee Pannu film collected Rs.
+3.07 crore on Friday.

-The report further stated that Thappad's collections were better than Kangana Ranaut's Panga but less than Deepika Padukone's Chhapaak and Rani Mukerji's Mardaani 2.
+Trade analyst Taran Adarsh tweeted, "#Thappad - which started low in morning shows - gathered speed post noon onwards...
+Metros - especially #Delhi, #NCR - registered healthy growth towards evening and night shows...
+Occupancy should multiply on Day 2 and 3...
+Fri ₹ 3.07 cr. #India biz."

 Thappad revolves around a woman who decides to seek divorce from her husband after he ends up slapping her at a party.